How to Plant and Grow Cat Grass

 As the seeds sprout, their roots will penetrate the coffee filter and work down into the media.
 All you need to do is ensure that the roots can find water!

-Choosing a container for your cat grass can be an interesting challenge.
-When you grow cat grass, you want a container that allows your cat full access to the grass but that’s heavy enough it can’t be tipped over.
+Choosing a container can be an interesting challenge.
+You want a container that allows your cat full access to the grass but that’s heavy enough it can’t be tipped over.
 For both soil-based and soilless mixes, you need drainage, too.

 For soil or soil-free methods, I like to use bonsai pots.
 These are shallow containers, often made of glazed terracotta or ceramic.
 There’s some good weight to them, and you can usually find a matching saucer to catch runoff.